Ashlalala/aajonusnet/md/Books/Benefits of Raw Eggs.md

 # Chapter 2: Is a dietary regimen necessary?

-“Two factors cause the rampant, modern progression of afflictions such as cancer, diabetes, osteoporosis, obesity, heart disease, chronic fatigue syndrome and fibromyalgia.
+Two factors cause the rampant, modern progression of afflictions such as cancer, diabetes, osteoporosis, obesity, heart disease, chronic fatigue syndrome and fibromyalgia.

-“The first factor is eating cooked and/or processed food that is devoid of live nutrients and full of the toxic byproducts of cooking, pesticides and other chemicals.
+The first factor is eating cooked and/or processed food that is devoid of live nutrients and full of the toxic byproducts of cooking, pesticides and other chemicals.
 If you are interested in the names and research on those toxins, purchase and read The Recipe For Living Without Disease.

-“The second factor is environmental pollution.
+The second factor is environmental pollution.
 The industrial and chemical revolutions have created over 6,000 bizarre foreign chemicals that our bodies have not succeeded in processing as food or air.
 Toxic accumulations within our bodies cause more deterioration.
 Some chemicals cause immediate death, but most cause the gradual